McGill-MiCM/mcgill-micm.github.io/README.md

 ## Course Material
 Our material is public and always available for reference. **[Click here to see past material](https://mcgill-micm.github.io/McGill-MiCM/).**

-## Information for workshop leader
+## Information for workshop leaders

 * [Workshop templates](https://github.com/McGill-MiCM/Workshop_Template)